mirrox1337/qb-appleshop-robbery/README.md

 # qb-applerobbery
 iFruit Robbery For QB-Core ported to over Dons Apples, because the iFruit MLO used is expensive and buggy, causing holes throughout the entire Vangelico area!
-This is a simple coord change etc. made by one of my customers and with her permission has now been reposted on my github!
+This is a simple coord change etc. made by one of my customers (ᏉfxᏒᎶᎥᏉᏁᎬss#9843 or Jana) and with her permission has now been reposted on my github!

 Thanks for showing your personal interest in my work!